 The cord upon my neck was loosed, and I stepped upon the platform before the king.
 In imitation of my former master who remained bowed, I also extended my paws and lowered my head.

 “Such a beauty!”
-Wa-Ankh said.
+Wa-Ankh exclaimed.
 “Come friend, let me see your coat.”
 I obeyed, but gulped nervously as the royal hand brushed over my back and rump.

-“I shall call you Abutiyu, the speckled one,” he continued, “because you look like the night sky, covered with stars.”
+“I shall call you Abutiyu (the speckled one)," he continued, “because your coat looks like the night sky, covered with stars.”
 He eyed me carefully for a moment.
 “Now show me, catch this!” he shouted, as he threw a baton from his lap into the air.